anonymousICVS/PendulumTestBed/README.md

 ### Troubleshooting
 The pendulum is not balancing?
 Make sure that
-- EncoderPC sends a video out (check the System Monitor)
+- EncoderPC sends data (check the System Monitor)
 - DecoderAndImageProcessingPC receives data
 - PendulumRobot receives data
 - PendulumRobot is in the field of view of the camera